tomyRomero/sparks/README.md

 ## Acknowledgments
-Shout out to https://loading.io/ for all the icons provided Shout out to https://unsplash.com/ for all the pictures that were not AI generated or user submitted
+Shout out to https://loading.io/ for all the icons provided Shout out to https://unsplash.com/ for all the pictures that were not AI generated or user submitted Shout out to adrianhajdin on Github for tutorials on Next.js

 ## Setup
 ### env.example includes template for keys